 The big change from the traditional method is the addition of this

 Show-for-small-only is a Foundation visibility class for only showing an item on a small screen.
 We use this in conjunction with hide-for-small-only on the single number boxes to remove them from view on smaller screens.
-We simply add in a option dropdown to our loop to display, or hide, or small and large screens.
+We simply add in an options dropdown to our loop to display, or hide, or small and large screens.
 Our CSS is pretty straightforward as well.

 Our CSS is pretty straightforward as well.